-The , or MMOs.
+The 1990s and early 2000s popularised Massive Multiplayer Online Games, or MMOs.
 Games that featured open, virtual worlds in which a player can freely explore and approach objectives and whose narrative is drawn from the environment and game mechanics.
 An open world game can be single or multiplayer, but it relies on interactions beyond the main game components or storyline.

-Open world games are extremely valuable. .
+Open world games are extremely valuable.
+Last decade, a handful of open world video games together were amongst the highest grossing properties across all forms of entertainment.
 They are the direct descendants of the early "online world" entrepreneurs who believed that people would spend time in digital spaces -- gaming, shopping, socialising and interacting.
 The genre of each game shapes how people interact inside them.
 Some worlds centre primarily around combat or PvP (Player versus Player) competition but for games that focus on the world itself, players are encouraged to engage with the environment and each other on more diverse terms.
 For more popular games, these interactions necessitated bridges into the real world.
 Players would create content and avatars outside of the digital spaces and import them into the game.

 Amongst the countless examples worldwide, there are three that capture this bridge between the real and virtual worlds.
 All have taken place in the last ten years.
 Although they are drawn from vastly different cultures, they all illustrate how meaningful and misunderstood the bridged space is.